The-Hacker-Recipes/The-Hacker-Recipes/ad/recon/dns.md

 ```

 ## Dump DNS Records in a Domain
-By default any user in Active Directory can enumerate all DNS records in the Domain or Forest DNS zones, similar to a zone transfer.
+By default any user in Active Directory can enumerate all DNS records in the Domain or Forest DNS zones, similarly to a zone transfer.

 {% tabs %}
 {% tab title="adidnsdump" %}
-[adidnsdump](https://github.com/dirkjanm/adidnsdump) can bu sed for that purpose.
+[adidnsdump](https://github.com/dirkjanm/adidnsdump) can be used for that purpose.

 ```bash
 adidnsdump -u <DOMAIN_FQDN>\\<USERNAME> ldap://<DC_IP> -r